Grohe

-Grohe is a German plumbing fixtures manufacturer with its registered office in Hemer and headquarters in Düsseldorf.
-Since 2014, Grohe has been part of the Japanese Lixil Group.
+Grohe AG is a German plumbing fixtures manufacturer with its registered office in Hemer and headquarters in Düsseldorf.
+In 2014 Grohe became part of the Japanese Lixil Group.
 The company generated consolidated sales revenues of €1.35 billion in 2017.
 Grohe employs about 6,000 people worldwide.

+Grohe is distinct from Hansgrohe, another German sanitary fittings manufacturer.

 History

 1911 until 1990: family-owned

 The company started as a ferric hardware factory in 1911 under the name Berkenhoff & Paschedag, located in Hemer, Germany; it was taken over by Friedrich Grohe in 1936, who focused on sanitary faucets only.
 Before that, Friedrich used to work for his father's company Hansgrohe, founded in 1901.
 The first order from outside of Germany came in 1938.
 In 1948, the company was renamed to Friedrich Grohe Armaturenfabrik.
-In 1956, Grohe purchased Carl Nestler Armaturenfabrik with its factory in Lahr/Schwarzwald.
+In 1956, Grohe purchased Carl Nestler Armaturenfabrik, with a factory in Lahr/Schwarzwald.
 In the same year, the company launched the Skalatherm, an automatic mixing valve with integrated thermostat.
 In 1961, the company set up its first subsidiary abroad, in France.
-A year later in 1962, Grohe acquired exclusive rights to produce the Moen Mixing Faucet, which mixes hot and cold water with a single lever.
+The following year Grohe acquired exclusive rights to produce the Moen Mixing Faucet, which mixes hot and cold water with a single lever.
 In 1965, the company expanded into Austria and founded its third subsidiary abroad in Italy in 1967.

-In 1968, Friedrich Grohe sold a 51% stake, there were some additions to the Lahr production site and a new logistics department was opened at Hemer-Edelburg.
+In 1968, Friedrich Grohe sold a 51% stake, there were some additions to the Lahr production site, and a new logistics department was opened at Hemer-Edelburg.

 In 1983, the company's products were exclusively distributed in the Middle East, the East Mediterranean as well as North and West Africa by Grome Marketing.
 Later in 1993, Grohe acquired 50% of Grome, resulting in a joint venture between Mesma Holdings Ltd. and Grohe AG.